latex3/latex3.github.io/_includes/_papers/paper_2019-FMi-TUG-Taming-utf8.md

 + [TUG Conference 2019](http://tug.org/tug2019/) (Palo Alto, USA)

 > To understand the concepts in pdflatex for processing UTF-8 encoded
-> files it is helpful to understand the models used by the TeX engine
+> files it is helpful to first take a look at the models used by the
-> and earlier attempts used by LaTeX on top of TeX.
-The talk provides
+> TeX engine and earlier attempts made by LaTeX on top of TeX.
+The
-> a short historical review of that area and gives an overview about
+> talk provides a short historical review of that area and gives an
-> the improvements with respect to UTF-8 handling that will be
+> overview about the improvements with respect to UTF-8 handling that
-> activated in LaTeX within 2019.
+> will be activated in LaTeX within 2019.

 ***